On Radio

 If you have harsh chemicals or salts in your de-icer, be careful about piling too much of it up on your lawn.
 All that salt will eventually melt into the grass, and plants don't like salt very much.
 On the other hand, piling up the Urea based de-icers within reason can actually fertilise that lawn.

-Keywords: Ice, Safety, Salt, Security, Sliding
+Keywords: Concrete, Sliding, Ecology, Environmental, Safety, Salt, Security, Ice

 Article 1726